waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `post_battle_agent`: A workflow agent to automate post-battle tasks.
 It would call `encounter_tracker_agent` for wild battles and `define_map_marker` for trainer battles.

 - **Silph Co.
 5F Gate Mechanic:** Gates on this floor are not locked by a key but are triggered by movement.
 A gate at (7,6) opened after walking on the northern part of the floor.
 This suggests positional triggers are part of the puzzle.

+- **Silph Co.
+5F Gate Mechanic (Update):** A gate at (7,7) opened after walking south in the main room.
+This further confirms positional triggers.